Do you have pain in your thumb? Hand Pain? Possibly chronic stiffness and ashiness, possibly arthritis, in your thumb or hands?

 - Can be related to peri-lunate instability

-- can be related to Keinbock’s syndrome, or avascular necrosis of the lunate bone
+- Can be related to Keinbock’s syndrome, or avascular necrosis of the lunate bone

 Trigger Finger